loong218-toast/Midi_Harmony_Transfer/README.md

 # Algorithm

-The algorithm compares two musical note distributions of two different Midi files(.mid), then one will adjusts its distribution to try to fit another one. <br/>
+The algorithm compares two musical note distributions of two different Midi files(.mid), then one will adjust its distribution to try to fit another one. <br/>
-The distribution fitting process is done by moving groups of notes which are majority, and move to those notes that are minority.
+The distribution fitting process is done by moving groups of notes which are the majority, and moving to those notes that are the minority.
 The algorithm also creates relationships between musical notes by grouping them with indexes, and those notes move together. <br/>